baus/install-discourse/README.md

-# Overview
+# Installing Discourse on Ubuntu and Digital Ocean
 Copyright 2013 by Christopher Baus <christopher@baus.net>.
-Licensed under GPL 1.3
+Licensed under GPL 2.0

-Discourse is the new [web discussion forum software](http://discourse.org) by Jeff Atwood (et al.).
-Considering the state of forum software, I'm confident it is going to be a success.
-With that said it is still in a very early state, and if you are not an expert on Linux and Rail administration, getting a Discourse site up and running can be a daunting task.
+Discourse is [web discussion forum software](http://discourse.org) by Jeff Atwood (et al.).
+Considering the state of forum software, and Jeff's previous success with StackOverflow, I'm confident it is going to be a success.

-# Warning
+With that said it is still in a very early state, and if you are not an expert on Linux and Ruby on Rails administration, getting a Discourse site up and running can be a daunting task.

-Not only is Discourse new software, these instructions have been pulled together after a couple days of research.
+Hopefully the document will be useful for someone who has some Linux administration experience, and wants to run and administrate their own Discourse server.

-Use at your own risk.
+While these instructions should work fine on most Ubuntu

 # Install on a DigitalOcean VPS using Ubuntu 12.10x64

 [DigitalOcean](https://www.digitalocean.com/) is offering very inexpensive VPS hosts based on SSDs.

 # Provision your server